gianlucagrassog/k8s-istio-optimized-autoscaling/README.md

  - *loadgenerator_v1*
  - *loadgenerator_v2 (RAMP)*: Uses a 10-minute ramp signal
- - *loadgenerator_v3 (Custom Shape)*: The scrypt uses a custom signal, proving the possibility of replicating a **real production load**, this load can be obtained in terms of requests per second by monitoring the application with the grafana dashboards provided.
+ - *loadgenerator_v3 (Custom Shape)*: Uses a custom signal, proving the possibility of replicating a real production load, this load can be obtained in terms of requests per second by monitoring the application with the grafana dashboards provided.

 ## Grafana Dashboard